Difference Between PCI Express and AGP

 What is PCI Express?

-PCI Express stands for Peripheral Component Interconnect which is additional hardware added to a computer system to aid gamers or to help in transferring data.
+PCI Express stands for Peripheral Component Interconnect, which is additional hardware added to a computer system to aid gamers or help transfer data.

-PCI Express is most commonly bought by users to increase the efficiency of the data transferring capacity of the system.
+Users most commonly buy PCI Express to increase the efficiency of the data-transferring capacity of the system.

 This is a bus that is connected to a computer externally through slots.
-This connection helps in associating the user’s personal computer with a network of similar personal computers.
+This connection helps associate the user’s personal computer with a network of similar personal computers.

-Such networks prove helpful to transfer data within a network or related systems that might all belong to a specific business unit or a company.
+Such networks prove helpful in transferring data within a network or related systems that might all belong to a specific business unit or a company.

-A person can share all the data that resides in his/her computer with others irrespective of the nature of the data.
-This means that the data could be videos, photos, documents, or in any other form and it could be shared without any hassle.
+A person can share all the data that resides in their computer with others, irrespective of the nature of the data.
+This means that the data could be videos, photos, documents, or any other form, and could be shared without hassle.

 A PCI Express is an upgraded version of the older PCI bus and has come along with many technological improvements.

-PCI Express is not a part of the parallel technology that allows the transfers of data in only one direction and doesn’t allow the data to be transferred in two or more directions and causing congestion in the bandwidth and delaying the data transfer.
+PCI Express is not a part of a similar technology that allows the transfer of data in only one direction and doesn’t allow the data to be transferred in two or more rules, causing bandwidth congestion and delaying the data transfer.

-PCI Express is created by serial technology that allows all forms of information and data in more than one direction.
-This is efficient in reducing the data traffic in the given bandwidth for each specific device.
+PCI Express is created by serial technology that allows all forms of information and data in multiple directions.
+This efficiently reduces the data traffic in the given bandwidth for each specific device.

-PCI Express is generally considered faster than most video cards that help in data transfer.
+PCI Express is considered faster than most video cards that help transfer data.

-The card in its exterior is an assemblage of many components that are not exactly joined to create a single piece of hardware.
-This can also be explained as that all the components are not connected or joined to the slot.
+The card in its exterior assembles many components that are not precisely joined to create a single piece of hardware.
+This can also be explained as the details are not connected or joined to the slot.

 The space between the bracket and the connector is limited and therefore limits the number of devices that could be connected.
-Only devices with slim connection cables can be connected in between the space of the connector and bracket.
+Only devices with slim connection cables can be combined between the connector’s space and bracket.

-Another great advantage of PCI Express is that it fits into slots that are either perfectly its size or on slots that are bigger.
+Another great advantage of PCI Express is that it fits into slots that are either perfectly its size or on places that are bigger.

-The speed of data transmission is high for PCI Express as it has lower data traffic with bigger bandwidth.
-The highest speed that it can go at is 16x.
+The data transmission speed is high for PCI Express as it has lower data traffic with more considerable bandwidth.
+The highest rate that it can go at is 16x.

 What is AGP?

-It was primarily in use during the 2000s as there began a rise in demand for graphical or 3D type video cards that could come in handy for online gamers.
+It was primarily in use during the 2000s as there began a rise in demand for graphic or 3D-video cards that could be useful for online gamers.

-These video cards turned out to be high in demand among the gaming community and even among the general population to help themselves create a highly efficient data transfer system.
+These video cards turned out to be in highly demand among the gaming community and even the general population to help create a highly efficient data transfer system.

-The reason for such demands specifically among gamers was to help themselves cope with the newly introduced games that were mostly either graphical or in 3D format.
+The reason for such demands, specifically among gamers, was to help themselves cope with the newly introduced games, primarily either graphical or in 3D format.

-AGP doesn’t transfer files that are anything other than video or even 3D form data containing ones.
-The card as a whole can be seen as a single unit as each component is fixated onto the slot and is not individually separated.
+AGP doesn’t transfer files other than video or even 3D form data containing ones.
+The card can be seen as a single unit, as each component is fixated onto the slot and not individually separated.

-The physical distance between the connector and the bracket in an AGP card is quite large and therefore this is instrumental in allowing any device with small or big cables to be connected with ease to the AGP.
+The physical distance between the connector and the bracket in an AGP card is quite large,; therefore, this is instrumental in allowing any device with small or big cables to be easily connected to the AGP.

-AGP was initially developed by Intel and the ownership was later on transferred.
-The speed of data transfer is small and the number of speeds is 4 with the highest being 8x.
+Intel and the ownership initially developed AGP was later transferred.
+The speed of data transfer is small, and the number of rates is 4, with the highest being 8x.

 Main Differences Between PCI Express and AGP

-1. While AGP usually deals with the data transfer of graphical and 3D format files alone, the PCI Express can transfer all kinds of data including photos, videos, and documents.
+1. While AGP deals with the data transfer of graphical and 3D format files alone, PCI Express can transfer all kinds of data including photos, videos, and documents.

 3. The outer card in the case of AGP is a single unit and is all joined to the slot while that of PCI Express is a bunch of isolated components.